Big data, migration and human mobility

 Big data are different from data based on traditional household surveys as they do not refer to a random sample of individuals but to the totality of the population using, for instance, mobile phones or internet-based platforms, and these data are accessible in real time (Hilbert, 2014).
 Big data also differ from traditional data because of the specific technical and analytical methods required to extract meaningful insights from them and transform these data into ”value” (de Mauro, Greco and Grimaldi, 2016).
 Letouzé (2015) distinguishes between big data as data, or "digital" translation of human actions, interactions and transactions picked up by digital devices and services," and big data as "an ecosystem of data, human and technical capacities and communities" producing and using such information for decision-making.

-- Mobile phone Call Detail Records (CDR) have been used to track internal displacement following natural disasters, such as the Haiti and Nepal earthquakes, or estimate money-transfer patterns in post-disaster situations (Bengtsson et al., 2011; Blumenstock, Eagle and Fafchamps, 2013).
-Such records contain information on the approximate location of the calling and receiving end, time and duration of the call, as well as the calling and receiving number, which are anonymous identifiers of the caller and the receiver.
+- Mobile phone Call Detail Records (CDRs) have been used to track internal displacement following natural disasters, such as the Nepal earthquake, or the spread of diseases, such as COVID-19 (Wilson et.al., 2016; Flowminder & Ghana Statistical Services, 2020, Pepe et.al., 2020).
 While CDR data are usually more helpful to identify internal migration patterns, they could also be used to measure international migration at the sub-regional level, particularly when combined with other sources.
-For instance, the combination of CDR with satellite data can help to map movements between cross-border communities (Sorichetta, 2017).
-International mobile phone calls coupled with census statistics can also contribute to understanding patterns of migrant integration and residential segregation (Natale, 2017).
-The SoBigData Consortium, led by the University of Pisa, is also analyzing mobile phone data from the Turketlekom D4R challenge to assess the integration of Syrian refugees in Turkey, and building a "refugee integration index" through the combination of these data with geo-referenced Twitter data and official labour force statistics.
-CDR can also be used to identify people living and working in more than one country, or "transnationals" (Ahas and Tiru, 2017).
+For instance, the combination of CDR with satellite data can help to map movements between cross-border communities (Sorichetta, 2017); CDRs coupled with census statistics can contribute to understanding patterns of refugee integration (Boy et.al., 2019); and CDRs combined with geolocated social media data and official labour force statistics can help to assess the social integration of migrants in destination countries.

-- Geo-located social media activity, such as on Twitter and LinkedIn, have been used to infer international migration flows and stocks, also disaggregated by age, sex as well as skill levels or sector of occupation, based on user self-reported information (State et al., 2014; Zagheni, Kiran and State, 2014).
-The number of active social media users globally in January 2018 reached 3.2 billion (We Are Social and Hootsuite, 2017), of which 2.1 million were Facebook users alone (Statista, 2018).
+- Geo-located social media activity, such as on Twitter and Facebook, have been used to infer international migration flows and stocks, also disaggregated by age, sex as well as skill levels or sector of occupation, based on user self-reported information (Zagheni, Kiran and State, 2014; Patel, 2017; Gendronneau, 2019).
+For instance, during the COVID-19 pandemic, Facebook’s Disease Prevention Maps provided data on population distribution and movement on a daily basis, available for further analysis of the disease outbreak (Maas et.al., 2020).
+Overall, the number of active social media users globally in April 2020 reached 3.8 billion (We Are Social and Hootsuite, 2020), of which 2.6 million were Facebook users alone (Statista, 2020).
 The popularity of these platforms, together with the geotagged information that can be extracted from them, can be leveraged to study mobility patterns.

-- Repeated logins to the same website and IP addresses from e-mail sending activity have been used to estimate international mobility patterns and users' likelihood to move to another country (Zagheni and Weber, 2012).
+- Repeated logins to the same website and IP addresses from e-mail sending activity have been used to estimate international mobility patterns and users' likelihood to move to another country (Zagheni and Weber, 2012; State et.al., 2013).
 Self-reported information on sex and age of users also allowed to estimate migration rates by sex and age group.
-Online search data may also be helpful to forecast forced migration under certain circumstances, as shown in a paper comparing Google Trends data with numbers of arrivals of asylum-seekers in Europe (Connor, 2017).
-Similarly, the Google Trends Index (GRI) for migration-related search terms can be exploited to measure migration intentions from a certain country and predict subsequent emigration flows (Böhme, Gröger and Stöhr, 2018).
-Since the Google search engine is estimated to count more than a billion users worldwide, the GTI data can be highly representative of the global population and can therefore be used as a tool to predict future migratory movements (Ibid.).
-The European Asylum Support Office and the University of Milan are using a combination of Google Trends data and traditional data sources to detect changes in country of origin contexts and forecast asylum applications in the EU (forthcoming).
+Online search data may also be helpful to forecast (forced) migration, as shown in projects that compare Google Trends data with numbers of arrivals of asylum-seekers and migrants in Europe and in Australia (Connor, 2017; UN Global Pulse, 2014).
+Similarly, the Google Trends Index (GTI) – derived from the Google search engine, used by over a billion people worldwide – for migration-related search terms can be exploited to measure migration intentions from a certain country and predict subsequent emigration flows (Böhme, Gröger and Stöhr, 2018).
+The European Asylum Support Office’s Early Warning and Preparedness System (EPS) is using a combination of Google Trends data and traditional data sources to detect changes in country of origin contexts and forecast asylum applications in the EU.

 Big data sources that have so far been used in migration-related studies can be grouped under three broad categories (Global Migration Group, 2017):